 The recent humongous data breach by Equifax that exposed the sensitive personal information of nearly 146 million Americans, greatly increases the risk of identity theft and financial fraud for those affected.

 Most people realize it’s a risk that can’t be easily dismissed.

-If I had a nickel for every person who has ever questioned my decision to openly share multiple details of my personal finances on this blog — especially considering its eponymous title — I’d be about $3.65 richer right now.
+After all, if I had a nickel for every person who has ever questioned the wisdom of my decision to occasionally share multiple details of my personal finances on this blog — especially considering its eponymous title — I’d be about $3.65 richer right now.

-Usually, most people warn me that my openness makes me vulnerable to identity theft.
-They’re right to express concern.
+Usually, most people warn me that my openness concerning almost all aspects of my life makes me more vulnerable to identity theft — and they’re right.
 After all, once an identity thief gets hold of your name, social security number, address and date of birth, they’ve essentially got the keys to your credit castle.

 Still, I manage to sleep like a baby every night because I have a security freeze on my credit files at the three major credit reporting companies: TransUnion, Experian, and Equifax.
 By doing so, I’ve essentially made my credit impervious to attack from would-be identity thieves.

 You can freeze your credit too by simply going to each of the credit reporting company websites and making an online request.

 Unlike a fraud alert — which offers very little consumer protection because lenders and retailers are not legally bound by them — a credit freeze locks up your credit files so that nobody can open up a new account or get a loan in your name.
 And when I say “nobody,” I mean nobody — not even you.

 Another bit of good news is that a credit freeze doesn’t adversely affect your credit score either.

 Of course, in exchange for the security that comes with freezing your credit report, you have to be willing to put up with several drawbacks.
 Here are the ones that cause the most consternation: